Islam and Sikhism: Food and fasting

 Sikhs are prohibited from eating kutha meat—meat obtained by ritualistic component and a slow death of the animal, as in Islamic halal or Jewish kosher meat.
 The official Sikh Code of Conduct Sikh Rehat Maryada only forbids the consumption of Kutha meat.
 Charity meals distributed at a Sikh Gurudwara, called a langar, is only lacto-vegetarian.
 Some groups of Sikhism disagree with the consumption of meat altogether.
-In practice, some Sikhs eat meat, while some Sikhs avoid meat.
+In practice, some Sikhs eat meat, while others avoid meat.
 Sikhism encourages temperance and moderation in food, i.e. to neither starve or overeat.
 Thus, it does not find merit in fasting, which is banned as an austerity, as a ritual, or as a mortification of the body by means of wilful hunger.
 Sikhs are forbidden from smoking and consumption of tobacco.

 Islam has Quranic restrictions on food, such as how the meat is prepared.
 Halal meat is required in Islam, prepared by ritual slaughter that involves cutting the jugular veins of the animal with a sharp knife.
 This leads to death, through bleeding, of the animal.
 Meat from animals that die of natural causes or accident is not allowed, unless necessary.
 Beef is a religiously acceptable food to Muslims, but pork and alcohol is not.

 Fasting is commended in Islam, especially in the month of Ramadan.